microsoft/PowerPlatformConnectors/independent-publisher-connectors/InstagramBasicDisplay/readme.md

 ### Get Media Details
 Retrieves details of a media item posted by the authenticated user and additional fields like media_type, media_url, caption, permalink and timestamp can be specified to be retrieved.

+### Refresh Token
+Refresh unexpired long-lived Instagram User Access tokens.
+Refreshing a long-lived token makes it valid for 60 days again.
+Long-lived tokens that have not been refreshed in 60 days will expire.
+Use a valid (unexpired) long-lived Instagram User Access Token in the query.